 A steam service approaches Bedale Station hauled by BR Standard Class 4 MT 4-6-2

-The line is now operated by The Wensleydale Railway plc, a charity who began running passenger services in 2003.
+The line is now operated by Wensleydale Railway plc, a charity which began running passenger services in 2003.
 This is run mainly by volunteers and is always looking to recruit more.
-Please contact Wensleydale Railway is you are interested in volunteering or visit their website for more information.

 Bedale Station was opened in 1855.
 Bedale signal box was constructed to supervise the crossing and the adjacent passing loop.